Your basket is currently empty!

 - Do each task on different days, to stop the child becoming overwhelmed.

-Remember don’t rush in too quickly to solve the child’s problems, sometimes it is good to listen!
+Remember don’t rush in too quickly to solve the child’s problems, sometimes it is good to listen.

-Task 1 How are you feeling today?
+Activity 1: How are you feeling today?

 - Ask the child to show how they are feeling, by pointing at the “Emoji Checkin” card.